-Early signs of an NE outbreak are often wet litter and diarrhoea, and an increase in mortality is not often obvious.
-However, the depression of growth rate and feed efficiency of birds become noticeable by day 35 because of damage to the intestine and the subsequent reduction in digestion and absorption of food.
+Necrotic enteritis (NE) is the most common and financially devastating bacterial disease in modern broiler flocks.
+Early signs of an NE outbreak are often wet litter and diarrhoea, and an increase in mortality, that may not be significant.
+However, the depression of growth rate and feed efficiency of birds become noticeable by day 35 due to intestinal damage and the subsequent reduction in digestion and absorption of food.
+Subclinical infections are more economically damaging due to these factors.
 Furthermore, increased condemnations at processing due to liver lesions associated with subclinical NE can occur.
-It has been estimated that the average cost of NE to the poultry industry can be as high as 5 US cents per bird.
-The images on the right are examples of NE lesions in broiler chickens; the increasing seriousness of the lesions is scored from 1 to 4.
+The severity of clinical signs varies with the age of the birds.

 Outbreaks of NE can be effectively prevented by including antibiotics such as bacitracin and avilamycin in the feed.
 In addition, an effective control of coccidial infections can greatly reduce the risk of NE outbreaks.
 Furthermore, if antibiotics are not used in the feed, strict on-farm hygiene management practice, good climate control of the buildings and careful selection of feed ingredients for diet formulation are all important in maintaining production efficiency.
 In the Nordic countries, where antibiotics have been removed from the feed, ionophorous anticoccidials have been used to manage NE.

-Following the ground-breaking discovery that alpha-toxin is not the main causative factor for NE, by a Monash University PhD student funded by the Poultry CRC, Anthony Keyburn, CSIRO Livestock Industries researchers have patented NetB, the toxin they believe is the culprit.
+Following the ground-breaking discovery that alpha-toxin is not the main causative factor for NE, by a Monash University PhD student funded by the Poultry CRC, Anthony Keyburn, CSIRO Livestock Industries researchers have patented NetB, the toxin they believe is the causative agent.
 The research team has identified the novel toxin and is now working on how it might be used to create the first truly effective vaccines against NE.